galaxyproject/galaxy-hub/src/use/epigenomics/index.md

 summary: "Galaxy Docker image for epigenomics analysis"
 image: "epigenomics-galaxy-fig1.jpeg"
 comments:
-  - "This galaxy instance contains tools and workflows aimed at the analysis of epigenomics data, both ChIP-Seq and RNA-Seq.
+  - "This galaxy instance contains tools and workflows aimed at the analysis of epigenomics data, both ChIP-Seq and RNA-Seq, from any source.
 A script is provided to install Brassica rapa genome version 3 and run the data analysis from our paper (see below)"
 user_support:
 quotas:
   - "None."